-Image recognition has been a topic on our blog a few time before.
-It’s a technology that has not stopped gaining popularity for some time now, and we wanted to take a look at what other interesting and even non-conventional ways image recognition software makes a difference in different industries today.
+Image recognition has been a topic on our blog a few times before.
+It’s a technology that has not stopped gaining popularity for some time now, and we wanted to look at what other interesting and even non-conventional ways uses of image recognition software make a difference in different industries today.

-Do you know the feeling of waking up in the middle of the night, opening your eyes and seeing the exact same blanket of darkness as when your eyes were closed?
+Do you know the feeling of waking up in the middle of the night, opening your eyes, and seeing the same blanket of darkness as when your eyes were closed?
 For some people, that constitutes their whole lives.

 Apart from the more apparent restrictions being blind or visually impaired brings, these groups of people are also cut off from one of the most essential tools of our decade: social media.

-Two years ago Facebook changed the way blind and visually impaired people use and interact with Facebook, all thanks to image recognition.
-It might sound trivial and straightforward at first, but for someone who lives in near or complete darkness scrolling through Facebook to check up on friends’ activities can an affair that takes hours instead of minutes.
+Some years ago, Facebook changed the way blind and visually impaired people use and interact with Facebook, all thanks to use of image recognition.
+It might sound trivial and straightforward at first, but for someone who lives in near or complete darkness, scrolling through Facebook to check up on friends’ activities can take hours instead of minutes.

-Facebook combined their face recognition and automatic alternative text technologies to generate not only an accurate description of the elements a photo contains, but also who exactly is in the photo, even if they’re not tagged.
+Facebook combined its face recognition, image classification applications, and automatic alternative text technologies to generate not only an accurate description of the elements a photo contains, but also who exactly is in the photo, even if they’re not tagged.

-The feature for visually impaired was developed by an accessibility team that included Facebook’s first blind engineer, Matt King.
+They developed the feature for the visually impaired by an accessibility team that included Facebook’s first blind engineer, Matt King.
 Matt has been legally blind since his early 20s.

 This feature is based on the same technology that suggests what friends you should tag in your photos.
 It is a machine learning system that analyzes the pixels of the face in the image, creating a so-called “template” to use for future reference in identifying people.

-Another part of healthcare, notably the most known part to have benefitted from image recognition technology, is radiology.
-IBM estimated last year that at least 90% of all patient data consist of images.
+And here are more image recognition examples.
+Notably, the most known part to have benefitted from image recognition technology, is radiology.
+IBM estimated last year that at least 90% of all patient data comprises images.
 That has taken a big toll on the radiologists who need to evaluate an increasing amount of images every day.

-While a large number of medical images is bad news for human radiologists, it’s great news for deep learning algorithms that are at the core of many image recognition technologies.
+While many medical images are bad news for human radiologists, it’s great news for deep learning algorithms that are at the core of many image recognition technologies.
 Deep learning algorithms need data to learn from.
 The more they have, the better they become.

-Today, we are actually seeing a lot of cases where deep learning algorithms are outperforming human radiologist.
+Today, we are actually seeing a lot of cases where deep learning algorithms and image classification applications are outperforming human radiologists, and becoming a part of healthcare.

-One example is an Australian company called Enlitic, which is founded by Jeremy Howard, who is the former president of Kaggle.
+One more image recognition example is an Australian company called Enlitic, which is founded by Jeremy Howard, who is the former president of Kaggle.
 Enlitic focuses on detecting tumors in lung CT scans and providing an earlier diagnosis.
-In one of their internal tests, Enlitic’s software was 50% more accurate in diagnosing a lung tumor as malignant compared to a panel of radiologists.
+In one of their internal tests, thanks to image recognition technology, Enlitic’s software was 50% more accurate in diagnosing a lung tumor as malignant compared to a panel of radiologists.
+And that’s just a few stories, there are more image classification use cases out there.

 The ability to recognize and identify faces is a very useful feature for the security industry, especially for protecting private property from intruders.